 Amex Platinum cardholders similarly receive $200 in statement credits when they use their card for purchases in the American Express Travel platform.
 This is available from August 2020 through December 2021.

 The Chase Sapphire Reserve benefits include a $300 travel credit annually.
 But with most cardholders cutting back on their travel, Chase is now allowing cardholders to use that credit for both gas station and grocery store purchases.
 Just note — you won’t be able to pick and choose which purchases in these categories are counted toward using up your credit on this premium metal credit card.
-From June 1, 2020, through the end of the year, any transactions at gas stations and grocery stores will go toward spending from the travel credit until it’s used up.
+Through June 30, 2021, any transactions at gas stations and grocery stores will go toward spending from the travel credit until it’s used up.

 The Citi Prestige® Credit Card’s $250 annual travel credit is also being used to help offset supermarket and restaurant purchases.